samuelOsborne/Lottie-interactive/README.md

 - Color on hover
 - Animation zooming
-- Playback speed as attribute
-- Morph lock attribute
-- More interactions!
+- Padding modifier
+- Upgrade codebase to use Microsoft FAST

 ### Youtube guides